GermanBrainRot/Project-Galileo/README.md

 Except that in the unitary picture, we have so far not seen a single thing that we could interpret as a probability.
 And honestly?
 This is a little mysterious.
 Think about it this way: we now have a dynamical system that can somehow introduce "correlations" - but what are the correlations *about*?

 This is where my second postulate steps in, which says three things here:
-- Facts are whatever is true at interaction.
+- Facts are whatever is true at interaction, independent of which observer's perspective we choose.
 - We do not need decoherence to explain facts.
 Decoherence can go and explain something else.
 - Interactions are *mutual* quantum Bayesian updates between observers, where "observer" or "Bayesian" does not require consciousness or any of that voodoo.

 Ok, so mutual Bayesian update.
 What could that mean?
-Let us consider an actual typical quantum experiment: a macroscopic measurement device with wave function $\bra{\phi}$ measures the position of an electron with wave function $\ket{\psi}$.
+Let us consider an actual typical quantum experiment: a macroscopic measurement instrument $A$ and an electron $B$ which have just interacted according to dynamic $U$ on interaction outcome set $I$.

 For this, the Measurement device uses *some* way to come up with a probability distribution on the electron's Hilbert space.